string(5) "13497"

 In a VNT turbo, the exhaust flow through the turbine wheel is controlled by a row of vanes that move to match the exact boost requirements of the engine.
 At low engine speed, the variable nozzle turbine vanes close to restrict the exhaust air flow through the turbine, thereby increasing turbine power and boost pressure.
 At higher engine speeds, the moveable vanes open to maximize the exhaust gas flow, thereby avoiding turbo over-speed and maintaining the boost pressure required by the engine.

-The current Garrett Variable Geometry (VNT) turbos are upgraded versions of the third generation VNT launched in 2004.
-The key advance was the ground-breaking way that the variable mechanisms were attached onto the bearing housing through an elastic shroud.
-This new platform delivered many innovations – a new cartridge design, new cambered vanes, a new generation turbine wheel, improved aerodynamics and better controllability.
+The latest generation Garrett Variable Geometry (VNT) turbos for both gasoline and diesel applications have undergone continuous development and improvements in performance and reliability since the first mainstream diesel production launch in 1989.
+In particular, the key advance was the ground-breaking way that the variable mechanisms were attached onto the bearing housing through an elastic shroud concept.
+This new platform delivered many innovations – a new cartridge design, new cambered vanes, a new generation turbine wheel, improved aerodynamics, optimised controllability and better high temperature reliability.

 Key Benefits